amatarazzo777/gentoo-scripts/readme.md

 Ir can, but there are multiple and it requires a large capacity USB stick such as TB.
 I am going to try the microsd 1tb for this.

-Another useful feature is transferring or installing on multiple machines at onces as a administration function.
+Another useful feature is transferring or installing on multiple machines at once as an administration function.
 The ability for these processes to be secured and non compromised is a modern theme.
 Not only by terminal access, user access, and dead terminal boot (luks usage for security).

 The distribution build, source code tree security, can be localized free of network transfer providing emerge rebuilds.

+## step 8. emerge use cleansing

+An initial learning curve us the emerge portage system and rc-service.
+Pay close attention to the documentation for these functions within the gentoo handbook.